artpi/Bucketlist-Awesome/README.md

 To contribute, click README.md and then the pencil icon.
 Make your changes and click the "Propose file change" button to submit a pull request.
 [Make sure to follow the contributions guidelines.](./CONTRIBUTING.md)

 *What is a bucketlist?*
+It is a list if stuff you want to do before you die (Or kick the bucket).

 ## Bucketlist Ideas